Contains the active ingredient amlodipine (besilate)

 Do not be alarmed by the list of possible side effects.
 You may not experience any of them.

-These may or may not be due to AMLO but you should tell your doctor if they worry you.
+These may or may not be due to AMLO but you should tell your doctor.

 Tell your doctor immediately if you notice any of the following: